mojaloop/ml-testing-toolkit/documents/User-Guide.md

 #### 3.7 Outbound Request

 This sections will enable you to create a collection of operations and add a number of assertions to these operations.
-The assertions can be setup and customised to the testing requirements and verify both positive and negative requests and callback data.
+The assertions can be setup and customized to the your testing requirements and verify both positive and negative requests and responses.

-Selecting the _**Outbound Request**_ navigation tab on the left side, you will be welcomed with the following display.
+Selecting the _**Outbound Request**_ navigation tab on the left side, the following will open in the main display window.

 ![Outbound display opening](/assets/images/Outbound-Display-Opening.png)